crev-dev/cargo-crev/crev-lib/rc/doc/editing-package-review.md

 * `from` - information about the entity creating the proof
   * `id` - ID of the entity
   * `url` - URL where entity publishes their Web of Trust
-* `project` - project information
+* `package` - package information
 * `review`
-  * `digest` - recursive hash of the whole project content at the time of the review
+  * `digest` - recursive hash of the whole package content at the time of the review
-  * `thoroughness` - time and effort spent reviewing this project
+  * `thoroughness` - time and effort spent reviewing this package
     * `high` - "I've spent hours or more carefully reviewing"; more than an hour, of a focused review; possibly a part of a formal security review;
                compared with previous releases, etc.